rhitankar8616/womens-t20-bat/README.md

 A web app launched via Streamlit for detailed analysis of batters in women's T20s based on a ball-by-ball dataset of 1,98,787 deliveries.

 LIVE APP: https://womens-t20-bat.streamlit.app
-The app can be directly accessed and used from the link above.
-No installation required.

 ## Features